LisaPMunich/fullstack-rubiks-cube/README.md

 * **Error Handling**: The app provides informative error messages if the input "losungswort" does not meet the required format.
 * **Helper Buttons**: The user can conveniently copy the encoded message and clear the fields of the decode card using dedicated buttons.

-## Documentation and Testing of endpoints
+## Documentation and manual testing of endpoints
 The endpoints are documented using swagger.
 In order to run it, navigate to the backend directory and run ``npm run start``, then open ``localhost:3000/docs``
 Here you can see the endpoints and schema:
 ![image](https://user-images.githubusercontent.com/117353352/223062883-f7acfcc2-2b57-43dc-a28a-18e1a3ce53e1.png)